agencyenterprise/masky/docs/tutorial.md

 };
 ```

 You just need to pass the URL of the `model.json` to `useDetectionModel`.
 The `model.json` will then tell the library about the other files it'll need to download.
-If you're hosting the model in a Google Storage bucket, then you can pass in its URL.
+If you're hosting the model in a Google Storage bucket (and have it set up as a public bucket), then you can pass in its URL.
 Otherwise, you can add the model to the `public` directory of the app and pass a relative URL here.

 ```tsx
 // src/App.tsx